AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 <figcaption> (top) a schematic view of the Google Sycamore processor and (bottom) the real thing.</figcaption>
 </figure>

-The propagation of causal influences characeristic of local quantum circuits is therefore very much a feature of real quantum computing platforms, as we'll see in more detail later.
+The propagation of causal influences characteristic of local quantum circuits is therefore very much a feature of real quantum computing platforms, as we'll see in more detail later.

 ### Computational complexity

 One big difference between a quantum circuit and a CA is the difficulty of simulating each on a (classical) computer.
 The state of a CA consists of a single bitstring giving the value of each cell, and the state at the next instant is obtained by applying a series of deterministic maps, which could easily be parallelised if necessary.
 On the other hand, the state of the qubits at an instant is a vector in $2^N$ dimensional space, which will become difficult to store when $N$ is not too large.
 Updating the state involves acting on this vector with a unitary matrix.
 Naive matrix-vector multiplication takes a number of operations $O(\operatorname{dim}^2)=2^{2N}$.
 Since our gates amount to *sparse* matrices, it is possible to instead accomplish this in $O(\operatorname{dim})=2^{N}$, but this is _still exponentially hard in the number of qubits_.
 The difficulty of performing such calculations on a classical computer is the basis of ["quantum supremacy"](https://en.wikipedia.org/wiki/Quantum_supremacy) demonstrations based on sampling the output of quantum circuits.
-Roughly, the idea is to measure (approximately) the distribution of bitstrings outputted by a quantum circuit from a fixed initial state, in a regime where a classical simulation of the same circuit is intractable.
+Roughly, the idea is to measure (approximately) the distribution of bitstrings output by a quantum circuit from a fixed initial state, in a regime where a classical simulation of the same circuit is intractable.

 The total number of (time) steps $T$ taken is often referred to as the *depth* of the circuit.
 For low depth $T<N$ it pays to move  _horizontally_ instead (i.e. in the spatial direction).
 Note that the problem of finding the best way to contract a general tensor network is NP-hard.